FengqianLin/Oblivionis-Music-Search-and-Downloader/README.md

    - Enter a keyword (song, artist, or album name) in the search bar.
    - Select a music source (e.g., NetEase, Kuwo) and search type (song/artist or album).
    - Click the "搜索" button to display results.
+   - To search by an artist or album from your current results, double-click the artist or album cell for any song.
 3. **View Album Covers**: Double-click a song in the results to fetch and display its album cover.
 4. **Download Music**:
-   - Select one or more songs from the results (use `Ctrl+A` to select all or drag to select multiple).
+   - Select one or more songs from the results (use `Ctrl+A` to select all or drag to select multiple.
+You can also use `ctrl` or `shift` to select).
    - Click "下载选中歌曲" and choose save directories for music and lyrics (if not predefined in settings).
    - Monitor the download progress via the progress bar.
 5. **Customize Settings**:
    - Click the "设置" button to configure default music source, search type, bitrate, and save paths.
    - Save settings to apply them immediately and persist across sessions.
+6. **Cookie Management**:
+   - This app automatically creates a cookie file `session_cookies.pkl`.
+You can safely delete this file at any time.

 ## API Information